Accepted Short Papers

 Bonnie Noble (University of North Carolina at Charlotte): The Theme of Melancholy in the Paintings of Cranach the Elder

-Petr Pavlas (IP CAS, Prague/University of West Bohemia, Pilsen): God and Man, Soul and Body, Substance and Accidents: Leibniz on the Incarnation, Psychophysical Problem, and the Eucharis.
+Petr Pavlas (IP CAS, Prague / University of West Bohemia, Pilsen): God and Man, Soul and Body, Substance and Accidents: Leibniz on the Incarnation, Psychophysical Problem, and the Eucharist.
 Panel: Embodied Representations of the Metaphysical and Supernatural in Early Modern Non-Conformist Lutheranism

-Tarald Rasmussen (University of Oslo): Staging the Lutheran pastor: Two 16th Century Saxon Pulpits.
-Panel: Staging the Lutheran pastor: Case studies Saxony and Norwa
+Tarald Rasmussen (University of Oslo): Staging the Lutheran Pastor: Two 16th Century Saxon Pulpits.
+Panel: Staging the Lutheran Pastor: Case Studies Saxony and Norway

-Markus Rathey (Yale University): The Materiality of Music in the Early Reformation
+Markus Rathey (Yale): The Materiality of Music in the Early Reformation

 Jacob Rhodes (Boston University School of Theology): Christ is All in All: A Post-Reformation Lutheran Understanding of Christ’s Omnipresence